gingi/iris/README.md

 -----
 All the conventions above are so far tentative and up for discussion.

+## Library Deployment
+The client-side JavaScript libraries that drive all the visualizations are managed in separate module files using RequireJS, but they can be packaged into a single library that can be dropped into any page.
+To build that library, run

+    make dist

+Which will, by default, create a minified library as '`dist/iris.js`'.
+To specify a different output file for the library, use the `DISTLIB=/path/to/target.js`.
+To avoid minification (useful for debugging), add `MINIFY=0`.
+For example, to create a non-optimized library as `/tmp/foo.js`, run:

+    make dist MINIFY=0 DISTLIB=/tmp/foo.js

 ## Visualization Example
 The client-side library can be used on the browser as in the following example: